Understanding Carbon Credits

 Environmental Integrity

 There are several significant challenges with EECs.
-The existing quantification protocols for EECs account for historical energy use and weather effects but do not consider additionality as fully as a carbon offset project.
+The existing quantification methodologies for EECs account for historical energy use and weather effects but do not consider additionality as fully as a crediting project.
 Therefore, EECs can be issued to projects that are profitable and likely to be implemented in the absence of the EEC incentive (i.e., they likely lack environmental integrity).

-An organization could more credibly purchase carbon offset credits from an energy efficiency project.
+An organization could more credibly purchase carbon credits from energy efficiency projects implemented following carbon crediting methodologies.

 Social and Environmental Co-Benefits